The Visitor (2024 film)

 The Visitor is a 2024 British film directed by Bruce LaBruce.
-The film, starring burlesque actor Bishop Black in titular role, is a new interpretation of Pier Paolo Pasolini's 1968 allegorical film Teorema, depicted in explicit sex scenes.
+The film, starring burlesque actor Bishop Black in the titular role, is a new interpretation of Pier Paolo Pasolini's 1968 allegorical film Teorema, depicted in explicit sex scenes.

 It was selected in the Panorama section at the 74th Berlin International Film Festival where it was screened on 17 February 2024.

 Plot

 The Visitor is a British-set reimagining of Pier Paolo Pasolini's 1968 film Teorema.
-Pasolini's enigmatic protagonist, known to everyone as “the visitor”, arrives at the house of an upper-class family and seduces each family member one after the other.
+Pasolini's enigmatic protagonist, known to everyone as "the visitor", arrives at the house of an upper-class family and seduces each family member one after the other.
 When he suddenly departs, he leaves behind an emptiness for which the rest attempt to compensate in different ways.
 In Bruce LaBruce's The Visitor, it is a refugee who washes up in a small suitcase on the banks of the River Thames in London.
 He is one of several identical-looking men who simultaneously emerge from suitcases in other locations around the city.
 Dressed in the guise of a homeless man, he arrives at the house of an upper-class family and gets to know the maid.
 When she passes him off as her nephew, the family invites him to also work for them as a live-in servant.
 The guest makes love with each of the residents of the house one after the other, depicted in explicit sex scenes.
 Each member of the household experiences a radical sexual and spiritual transformation.